 These previous discussions have provided us with the opportunity to explore more deeply a range of aspects of the work and time balance for families.
 Dr Liana Leach will lead the next Forum (5 June 2017) on family formation with a focus on young parents and work life balance.
 Her presentation is titled, Opportunities and losses in the transition to parenthood: Family formation, social connectedness, work and mental wellbeing.

+Dr Leach’s presentation will be followed by a panel discussion led by Dr Brian Babington (CEO, Families Australia) and joined by Professor Lyndall Strazdins (National Centre for Epidemiology and Population Health, ANU), Flora Carapellucci (Principal Advisor Families Group, DSS) and Murray Kimber (Branch Manager of the Investment Approach Taskforce, DSS).
 This will be a timely discussion given the interest from both the community and Government in young parents, especially young fathers with links to Try, Test and Learn and the National Framework for Protecting Australia’s Children’s Building Capacity in Australian Parents trial.
-Professor Strazdins will participate in the Forum panel discussion.

 Dr Liana Leach is a research fellow in the Society, Culture and Health research stream at The National Centre for Epidemiology and Population Health (NCEPH).
 Her research interests include examining the impact of family and work circumstances on mental health.
 Her work involves the translation of mental health research for public policy and practice.
 Dr Leach’s areas of expertise include mental health, epidemiology and family and household studies.